 -------

 ‘Simon, wake up.
-Time to go!’
+Time to go.’

-Professor Wainright shook his son gently then unzipped the tent allowing a pyramidal shape of brilliant sunshine filter inside.
+Professor Wainright shook his son and then unzipped the tent allowing a pyramidal shape of brilliant sunshine filter inside.
 Simon blinked then was up in a flash ready for work and both went out to join the others.
 They all had breakfast together, eager to return to the packing block on the site.
 They started to work with method.
 They had followed young Wainright’s theory on structures for months.
-It worked and after clearing the debris, they soon found themselves in a mortuary ante-chamber with benches on both sides.
-The walls were decorated with the effigy of Thoth intent on writing the after life of the deceased.
+It worked and after clearing the debris, they soon found themselves in a mortuary antechamber with benches on both sides.
+The walls were decorated with the effigy of Thoth intent on writing the afterlife of the deceased.
 The Sun God Re was represented and the Goddess Sekmet, destroyer of enemies.
 A well-preserved painted door of cedar wood that had stood shut for thousands of years opened easily under the directions of Professor Wainright.
 He crossed over followed by his son Simon and part of the team.
 Father and son felt strangely dizzy and a shiver ran down their spines on stepping inside.
 The whole team was speechless at what they saw.

 There, in the middle of the tomb’s chapel, stood a magnificently coloured sarcophagus finished in alabaster, facing the Celestial North Pole.
 The life and exploits of the dead were depicted around the chamber.
-A fine portrait, visible on the left wall, was well-preserved and sufficiently clear.
+A fine portrait, visible on the left wall, was well-preserved and clear in its contours.
 It depicted a male warrior wearing a plumed helmet and holding a sword and a shield.
 A purple bas-relief framed a tablet carved in gold Egyptian script.
 Scott was the first to find his voice to describe and marvel at such well-preserved magnificence.

-‘What splendour!
+‘What splendour.
 He seems to be a young man and much loved at that.
 I wonder who he might be.
 What a pity the text is written in ancient Egyptian logosyllabic form.
 We need an expert to decipher this style of hieroglyphics.’

-‘Wait a minute!’
-Young Simon came forward and to the amazement of everybody read out the full text,
+‘Wait a minute.’
+Young Simon came forward and to the amazement of everybody read out the full text.

 ‘Oh Great Warrior